Navigating the new normal and other trends we weren't expecting — Part 2

 Karl Palachuk Managed Services in a Month: Build a Successful It Service Business in 30 Days

 One of the key lessons that we can learn from the crisis is the importance of having the right tools to ensure business continuity.
-For MSPs, this is yet another opportunity to have cloud-enabled applications ready and offer customers a digital transformation plan that addresses their business needs.
+For managed service providers, this is yet another opportunity to have cloud-enabled applications ready and offer customers a digital transformation plan that addresses their business needs.

 Can the migration to the cloud and the rapid shift to remote working models have an impact on cybersecurity?
 Definitely.